Home » Course » Desserts

 For those who are not familiar, bread pudding is a dessert typically made with leftover stale bread.
 It is combined with cream, milk and eggs, baked in the oven, then topped with sweet cream sauces, or in this case vanilla ice cream.

 Sometimes dried fruits are added to it, sometimes they are not.
+In a way, it’s kinda like a French toast casserole.

 There are so many versions of Bread Pudding out there.
 Today I’m showcasing the one I make over and over again – my beloved brioche bread pudding recipe.

 I use brioche bread for mine because I love the sweetness in brioche.
-I think vanilla ice cream is superior in Bread Pudding because there’s something absolutely delicious about cold ice cream combined with a warm dessert.
-And I love adding raisins because I love how they becomes plump and warm and adds a nice touch of sweetness to my brioche bread pudding.
+I think vanilla ice cream is required when having Bread Pudding because there’s something absolutely delicious about cold ice cream combined with a warm dessert.

 Brioche bread pudding is seriously also one of my all time favorite dessert of all time.
 The warm meets cold, the crusty and soft texture from the bread, the intense vanilla flavors…